 - Why are we doing this now?

-- This Quad District's heating system is 75 years old – the oldest on campus – it’s inefficient, high maintenance and in need of renewal so, as a campus, we had a choice to make – upgrade the deteriorating system with a new, but outdated, inefficient technology (steam) or invest in cleaner, greener, safer, more durable systems (hot water).
+- This university's heating system is dozens of years old – the oldest on campus – it’s inefficient, high maintenance and in need of renewal so, as a campus, we had a choice to make – upgrade the deteriorating system with a new, but outdated, inefficient technology (steam) or invest in cleaner, greener, safer, more durable systems (hot water).
 We chose the latter.
 Now, as gas-fired steam boilers are retired, we will take the time and effort to replace them with electric-powered, hot-water systems.

 - Will our campus achieve net-zero carbon emissions when this project is complete?